RTO and RPO explained

 RTO conclusion

-They have started their DR planning since they know their existing system cannot be recovered within one hour following a disaster.
+They started their DR planning since they knew their existing system could not be recovered within one hour following a disaster.
 By looking at RTO, they now have a business case and budget to improve their systems to maintain their 1 hour RTO.

 RTO: one hour